nutanix/libvfio-user/README.md

 To specify an alternative kernel directory set the KDIR environment variable accordingly.
+To enable Python bindings set the PYTHON_BINDINGS environment variable to a non-empty string.

 Finally build your program and link it to libmuser.so.